 Living in the Pacific Northwest and being prepared for winter go hand in hand with our pioneering, homesteading lifestyle.
 Ways to keep warm without electricity is a reality we live with.
 We can get feet of snow, blustery winds knocking out power lines and below-freezing temperatures.

-It’s comforting to have conversations about the importance of preparing for winter storms without being fearful.
+It’s comforting to have conversations about the importance of preparing for emergencies and winter storms without being fearful.
 These self-sufficient homesteading tips for the long haul keep us prepared for the winter season.
 It’s a responsibility our family takes seriously!

 What Not to Do During a Winter Storm